ChibuO/Elf-Bot/README.md

 The Elf-Bot is a Micro:Bit based robot that follows people using Grid-EYE Infrared sensors and has object detection using an HC-SR04 Ultrasonic Sensor.
 The NRF library from Nordic Semiconductors was used due to the project being Micro:Bit based (it is run on a nRF52 processor).
 As a result much of the code written utilizes functions from the library.

 This project was tackled by creating numerous driver files for each component then utilizing them in the main.c file, where the actual sensing is done.
-Here is an explanation on each file
+Below is an explanation on each file.

 ![Alt Text](Media/elf_bot_gif.gif "Elf Bot Gif!")